erochest/todobackend/README.md

 Nice!
 Let's call it a day.
 The next task will add a URL to the response, so I'll probably also include the database ID and implement something to build the response from the DAO.

+# Session 6

+Back.
+And back to where we were several sessions ago, I think.

+I've already written the tests for the rest of this session, so I'll give us a moment to look over each, and then feed it to ChatGPT.